-If you are interested in starting a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-People interested in HVAC quickly discover why these careers are growing so quickly.
+It's easy to see why these careers are growing so quickly.
 One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts any system still using it.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s driven an increase in new construction homes.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts any system still using it.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s spurred further growth in new construction homes.

 What Does It Mean to Be an HVAC Technician?

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most important, you’ll receive a comprehensive education about:
+Many technicians are skilled with both residential and commercial equipment.
+And, most importantly, you’ll be knowledgeable about:

 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
-This discrepancy is the result of several factors, such as more retirements and competition from other industries.
-Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.
+Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?